 • Go to the bus terminal (this is where the taxis depart from)

 • Get into the taxi.
 It will depart once it is full.
-It is possible to leave before the seats are all taken, but the passengers will have to cover the cost of the empty seats.
+You can leave before the seats are all taken, but the passengers will have to cover the cost of the empty seats.

 • When you enter the taxi, ask the driver or your fellow passengers about the fare for the journey.
 Generally, passengers will make their payment along the journey, and the driver will ask in case you forget.
 If you can reach the driver, you can pass them your payment, but if you are in the back of the van, ask the passenger in front of you to hand the driver your money.
 Any change due will then be passed back.